tarzanjw/pyramid_backend/README.md

 ##### SQLAlchemy

+DBSession for a model will be searched in order: Model.__dbsession__, configured DBSession

-1. *pyramid_backend.sqlalchemy.dbsession*: the full path to Session object
+1. *pyramid_backend.sqlalchemy.dbsession*: the full path to Session object.

+    I.e: app.db:DBSession

 ### API